 The mission of The Wunderlin Company is assisting organizations to identify and implement change.
-With this issue of Changing Times we are honored to have Carol Schifman, a member of the TWC team, share her findings about how leaders can drive change.
-Carol's change management clients have included GE, United Technologies, Northeast Utilities, the FDIC, and most recently Amersham, now part of GE Healthcare, the new GE business that encompasses GE Medical, Amersham, and other acquisitions.
+With this issue of Changing Times, we are honored to have Carol Schiffman, a member of the TWC team, share her findings of how leaders can drive change.
+Carol’s change management clients have included GE, United Technologies, Northeast Utilities, the FDIC, and most recently Amersham, now part of GE Healthcare, the new GE business that encompasses GE Medical, Amersham, and other acquisitions.
 With over 20 years providing organizational change leadership and organizational development consulting, she has experiences and perspectives that I believe you will find compelling.
-To find out more about Carol's work, visit: http://wunderlin.com/ twc_team.htm#schifman.

 Listen to the Voices

 “I say we fight like hell to do it our way.”

 “I’m finally getting it.
 We have been sitting here thinking it really was business as usual, and a huge wave is about to hit us.”

 “It’s total chaos.
 No one knows what to do; people aren’t coming to work.
 It varies by group AND by leadership styles within the groups.”